-And with no clear picture of whether or not you're on the right track, it's easy to feel stuck.
-So to help unstick you, we've decided to shed some light upon the situation and address the all-too-common question - "what is a good landing page conversion rate?"
+With no clear picture of whether or not you're on the right track, it's easy to feel stuck.
+So, to help unstick you, we've decided to shed some light on the situation and address the all-too-common question: "What is a good landing page conversion rate?"

 The truth about landing page conversion rates